kostasrotas/qtLessons/README.md

 * myLesson1 : Demonstration of usage of slot/signal mechanish

-* myLesson2a : Usage of QWidgets, forms created with visual tools.
+* myLesson2a : Usage of QWidgets, forms created with visual tool.

 * myLesson2b : Usage of QWidgets, forms created programmatically.